-$$R{LPT,t} = \beta_0 + \beta_1 R{M,t} + \beta_2 i_t + \mu_t$$ (2)
+$$R{LPT,t} = \beta_0 + \beta_1 R{M,t} + \beta_2 i_t + \mu_t \tag{2}$$

-where $R{LPT,t}$ represents the average monthly returns for the weighted portfolio of LPTs, β_0 represents the intercept, $R{M,t}$ represents the market return, i_t represents the interest rate index. β_1 is the estimated coefficient for market returns, and β_2 is the estimated coefficient for interest rates and μ_t is a stationary stochastic process with zero mean for the LPT portfolio.
+Where $R{LPT,t}$ represents the average monthly returns for the weighted portfolio of LPTs, β_0 represents the intercept, $R{M,t}$ represents the market return, i_t represents the interest rate index. β_1 is the estimated coefficient for market returns, and β_2 is the estimated coefficient for interest rates and μ_t is a stationary stochastic process with zero mean for the LPT portfolio.
 Equation (2) is estimated for both short and long-term interest rates.

 It is hypothesised that the relationship between LPT returns and interest rate returns is inverse.
 Allen et al. (2000) identifies two factors for this inverse relationship.
-Firstly, an increase in interest rates may result in higher costs of financing and hence affects demand, because investing in real estate is reliant on borrowed funds.
+Firstly, an increase in interest rates may result in higher costs of financing and hence effects demand, because investing in real estate is reliant on borrowed funds.
 Second, finance theory suggests investors determine their required rate of return from a risk-free return plus a risk premium.
 An increase in interest rates may lead to a higher required rate of return translating into lower valuations.
 However, Allen et al. (2000) suggests that the negative relationship between interest rates and LPT returns may be debatable "because of the underlying forces that cause interest rate movements" (p.
 143).
 Declining interest rates are a result of weaker economic conditions and low inflationary expectations.
 Weakening economic conditions may cause downward pressure on real estate prices and an increase in the number of vacancies, resulting in lower income streams for LPTs and vis versa.
 These effects may counteract the hypothesised negative relationship between LPT returns and interest rates.

 Estimating equation (2) may provide a problem due to the potential collinearity between the two independent variables.
-Thus, to remove this collinearity between R_M and i, an orthogonalising method is employed4.
-The objective of this method is to construct an uncorrelated pair of independent variables such that $cov(R{M,i}) = 0$ (Dinenis and Staikouras, 1998); this is achieved by regressing the interest rate variable against the return on the market, the residual from the regression is then used as the proxy for interest rate returns in the two-factor model.
+Thus, to remove this collinearity between R_M and i an orthogonalising method is employed5.
+We rely on Ragunathan, Faff and Brooks (1999) which suggests when doing asset pricing testing such as integration or segmentation of markets then we should orthogonalise even when the correlation is low.
+The objective of this method is to construct an uncorrelated pair of independent variables such that $cov(R{M,i}) = 0$ (Dinenis and Staikouras, 1998), this is achieved by regressing the interest rate variable against the return on the market, the residual from the regression is then used as the proxy for interest rate returns in the two-factor model.